replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 ### Create a Support Bundle with the CLI

-Create a support bundle using one of the following methods, depending on your environment or situation.
+After you install or update the support-bundle binary, generate a support bundle using one of the following methods, depending on your environment or situation.

 #### With the Default kots.io Specification